 Let’s compare Africa’s safest countries to western countries.

-- Iceland is the safest country (GPI 1.112), a position it has held since 2008, due to very low levels of violent crimes.
+• Iceland is the safest country in the world (GPI 1.124), a position it has held since 2008, driven by extremely low levels of violent crime, minimal militarization, and strong social cohesion.

-- Canada ranks 11th (GPI 1.449), reflecting strong social services, low militarization, and effective policing.
+• Canada ranks 14th (GPI 1.491), reflecting strong social services, low militarization, and effective policing, though its score has edged slightly higher than in earlier years.